se7enxweb/exponential/doc/features/4.7/cluster_events.md

 ## Known limitations ##

-Cluster system is built *very early* in the request life cycle in eZ Publish and thus doesn't allow to have settings in extensions or siteaccesses.
+Cluster system is built *very early* in the request life cycle in Exponential and thus doesn't allow to have settings in extensions or siteaccesses.

 So if one wants to develop a cluster event extension, **configuration file(s) MUST be placed in `settings/override/`**.